ostrebko/car_clf/readme.md

 ## Conclusions

 <p>During the work on the project, an application that predicts the car model from the image (10 different classes of prediction are available in the project: "Lada Priora", "Ford Focus", "Lada 2114", "Lada 2107", "Lada Niva", "Lada Kalina", "Lada 2109", "Volkswagen Passat", "Lada 21099") was developed.
-The model, as well as the application itself, can be used as a basis for practical implementation in more complex applications and systems, for example, for database processing, for checking the license plate and model of cars, for security systems.</p>
+The model, as well as the application itself, can be used as a basis for practical implementation in more complex applications and systems, for example, for database processing, for checking the license plate and model of cars, and for security systems.</p>

 Using the method of gradual defrosting of layers allowed us to obtain the quality of the model on a test sample of more than 97%.

 <p>To improve the model, you can try the following steps:</p>

-1. Try other network architectures from SATA to ImageNet later B6, giving greater accuracy, for example ImageNetB7 or more accurate SOTA.
+1. Try other network architectures from SATA to ImageNet later B6, giving greater accuracy, for example, ImageNetB7 or more accurate SOTA.
 2. Experiment with the architecture of the "head" (for example, add 1-2 more fully connected layers).
 3. Try more epochs at 5,6,7 stages of training (increase to 30 epochs with callback ReduceLROnPlateau with parameters monitor='val_accuracy', factor=0.2-0.5, patience=2-5).
 4. Use external datasets to retrain the model.